 Subtitles and Transcript

 0:12 A few weeks ago, I had a chance to go to Saudi Arabia.
-And the first thing I wanted to do as a Muslim was go to Mecca and visit the Kaaba, the holiest shrine of Islam.
-And I did that; I put on my ritualistic dress; I went to the holy mosque; I did my prayers; I observed all the rituals.
-And meanwhile, besides all the spirituality, there was one mundane detail in the Kaaba that was pretty interesting for me.
-There was no separation of sexes.
+And the first thing I wanted to do as a Muslim was to go to Mecca and visit the Kaaba, the holiest shrine of Islam.
+And I did that; I put on my ritualistic dress, I went to the holy mosque, I did my prayers, I observed all the rituals.
+And meanwhile, besides all the spirituality, there was one mundane detail in the Kaaba that was pretty interesting for me: there was no separation of sexes.
 In other words, men and women were worshiping all together.
-They were together while doing the tawaf, the circular walk around the Kaaba.
+They were together while doing tawāf, the circular walk around the Kaaba.
 They were together while praying.

 1:35 Quite, quite ironic.
-Ironic, and it's also, I think, quite telling.
-Because the Kaaba and the rituals around it are relics from the earliest phase of Islam, that of prophet Muhammad.
+Ironic, and it's also, I think, quite telling, because the Kaaba and the rituals around it are relics from the earliest phase of Islam, that of prophet Muhammad.
 And if there was a big emphasis at the time to separate men from women, the rituals around the Kaaba could have been designed accordingly.
-But apparently that was not an issue at the time.
+But apparently, that was not an issue at the time.
 So the rituals came that way.
-This is also, I think, confirmed by the fact that the seclusion of women in creating a divided society is something that you also do not find in the Koran, the very core of Islam -- the divine core of Islam that all Muslims, and equally myself, believe.
+This is also, I think, confirmed by the fact that the seclusion of women in creating a divided society is something that you also do not find in the Koran — the very core of Islam, the divine core of Islam — that all Muslims, equally myself, believe.

 6:50 But when I saw that, I said, "Maybe the problem is just an authoritarian culture in the region, and some Muslims have been influenced by that.
 But the secular-minded people can be influenced by that.
 Maybe it's a problem of the political culture, and we have to think about how to change that political culture."
-Now these are some of the questions I had in mind a few years ago when I sat down to write a book.
-I said, "Well I will make a research about how Islam actually came to be what it is today, and what roads were taken and what roads could have been taken."
+Now, these are some of the questions I had in mind a few years ago when I sat down to write a book.
+I said, "Well, I will do research about how Islam actually came to be what it is today, and what roads were taken and what roads could have been taken."
 The name of the book is "Islam Without Extremes: A Muslim Case for Liberty."
 And as the subtitle suggests, I looked at Islamic tradition and the history of Islamic thought from the perspective of individual liberty, and I tried to find what are the strengths with regard to individual liberty.

-07:40 And there are strengths in Islamic tradition.
-Islam actually, as a monotheistic religion, which defined man as a responsible agent by itself, created the idea of the individual in the Middle East and saved it from the communitarianism, the collectivism of the tribe.
+7:40 And there are strengths in Islamic tradition.
+Islam, actually, as a monotheistic religion, which defined man as a responsible agent by itself, created the idea of the individual in the Middle East, and saved it from the communitarianism, the collectivism of the tribe.
 You can derive many ideas from that.
 But besides that, I also saw problems within Islamic tradition.
 But one thing was curious: most of those problems turn out to be problems that emerged later, not from the very divine core of Islam, the Koran, but from, again, traditions and mentalities, or the interpretations of the Koran that Muslims made in the Middle Ages.
 The Koran, for example, doesn't condone stoning.
-There is no punishment on apostasy.
-There is no punishment on personal things like drinking.
-These things which make Islamic Law, the troubling aspects of Islamic Law, were later developed into later interpretations of Islam.
+There is no punishment for apostasy.
+There is no punishment for personal sins like drinking.
+These things which make Islamic law, the troubling aspects of Islamic law, were developed into later interpretations of Islam.

 10:36 Similarly, in the Arab world, there was what the great Arab historian Albert Hourani defines as the Liberal Age.
 He has a book, "Arabic Thought in the Liberal Age," and the Liberal Age, he defines as 19th century and early 20th century.
 Quite notably, this was the dominant trend in the early 20th century among Islamic thinkers and statesmen and theologians.
 But there is a very curious pattern in the rest of the 20th century, because we see a sharp decline in this Islamic modernist line.
 And in place of that, what happens is that Islamism grows as an ideology which is authoritarian, which is quite strident, which is quite anti-Western, and which wants to shape society based on a utopian vision.

 12:10 In the 19th century, when Muslims were looking at Europe as an example, they were independent; they were more self-confident.
 In the early 20th century, with the fall of the Ottoman Empire, the whole Middle East was colonized.
-And when you have colonization what do you have?
-You have anti-colonization.
+And when you have colonialization, what do you have?
+You have anti-colonialization.
 So Europe is not just an example now to emulate; it's an enemy to fight and to resist.
 So there's a very sharp decline in liberal ideas in the Muslim world, and what you see is more of a defensive, rigid, reactionary strain, which led to Arab socialism, Arab nationalism and ultimately to the Islamist ideology.
-And when the colonial period ended, what you had in place of that was, generally, secular dictators, which say they're a country, but did not bring democracy to the country, and established their own dictatorship.
+And when the colonial period ended, what you had in place of that was generally secular dictators, which say they're a country, but did not bring democracy to the country, and established their own dictatorship.
 And I think the West, at least some powers in the West, particularly the United States, made the mistake of supporting those secular dictators, thinking that they were more helpful for their interests.
 But the fact that those dictators suppressed democracy in their country and suppressed Islamic groups in their country actually made the Islamists much more strident.

 15:26 And thanks to that, Turkey has been able to reasonably create a success story in which Islam and the most pious understandings of Islam have become part of the democratic game, and even contributes to the democratic and economic advance of the country.
 And this has been an inspiring example right now for some of the Islamic movements or some of the countries in the Arab world.

 15:50 You must have all seen the Arab Spring, which began in Tunis and in Egypt.
-And Arab masses just revolted against their dictators.
+Arab masses just revolted against their dictators.
 They were asking for democracy; they were asking for freedom.
-And they did not turn out to be the Islamist boogyman that the dictators were always using to justify their regime.
-They said that "we want freedom; we want democracy.
+And they did not turn out to be the Islamist boogeyman that the dictators were always using to justify their regime.
+They said, "We want freedom; we want democracy.
 We are Muslim believers, but we want to be living as free people in free societies."
 Of course, this is a long road.
 Democracy is not an overnight achievement; it's a process.
 But this is a promising era in the Muslim world.

 16:28 And I believe that the Islamic modernism which began in the 19th century, but which had a setback in the 20th century because of the political troubles of the Muslim world, is having a rebirth.
-And I think the getaway message from that would be that Islam, despite some of the skeptics in the West, has the potential in itself to create its own way to democracy, create its own way to liberalism, create its own way to freedom.
+And I think the takeaway message from that would be that Islam, despite some of the skeptics in the West, has the potential in itself to create its own way to democracy, create its own way to liberalism, create its own way to freedom.
 They just should be allowed to work for that.

 16:55 Thanks so much.